In a nutshell, there are two ways to answer the question, ‘How long does it take to become a diesel technician?’

 Due to the current high demand for trained diesel technicians, some of our key employer partners have seen the benefits of hiring our students while they are still in school.

-Is there a difference between earning a certificate vs. earning an associate degree in diesel technology?
+Is there a different between earning a certificate vs. earning an associate degree in diesel technology?

 For UTI’s core Diesel and Industrial Technology program, receiving a certificate or an associate degree in diesel technology is identical.